Henry Lascelles, 6th Earl of Harewood

 Henry George Charles Lascelles, 6th Earl of Harewood (9 September 1882 – 24 May 1947), known by the courtesy title of Viscount Lascelles until 1929, was a British soldier and peer.
-He was the husband of Mary, Princess Royal, and thus a son-in-law of King George V and Queen Mary and a brother-in-law to kings Edward VIII and George VI.
+He was the husband of Mary, Princess Royal, and thus son-in-law of King George V and Queen Mary and brother-in-law to kings Edward VIII and George VI.